allegro/vaas/docs/documentation/protocol.md

 Proper Protocol Support
 =======================

-If you architecture utilizes Load Balancer (LB) server(s) which terminate SSL, you can notify your backend about it via PROTOCOL flag in Director.
+If your architecture utilizes Load Balancer (LB) server(s) which terminate SSL, you can notify your backend about it via PROTOCOL flag in Director.
 The flag can be set to the following values:

 * HTTP - Support only http protocol to backend